MicrosoftDocs/customer-insights/ci-docs/relationships.md

 ## Relationship paths

 A relationship path describes the entities that are connected with relationships between a source entity and a target entity.
-It's used when creating a segment or a measure that includes other entities than the unified profile entity and there are multiple options to reach the unified profile entity.
+It's used when creating a segment or a measure that includes entities other than the unified profile entity and there are multiple options to reach the unified profile entity.

-A relationship path informs the system over which relationships to access the unified profile entity.
 Different relationship paths can yield different results.

 For example, the entity *eCommerce_eCommercePurchases* has the following relationships to the unified profile *Customer* entity:

 - eCommerce_eCommercePurchases > Customer
 - eCommerce_eCommercePurchases > eCommerce_eCommerceContacts > POS_posPurchases > Customer
 - eCommerce_eCommercePurchases > eCommerce_eCommerceContacts > POS_posPurchases > loyaltyScheme_loyCustomers > Customer

 A relationship path determines which entities you can use when creating rules for measures or segments.
 Choosing the option with the longest relationship path will likely yield fewer results because the matching records need to be part of all entities.
 In this example, a customer has to have purchased goods through e-commerce(eCommerce_eCommercePurchases) at a point of sale(POS_posPurchases) and participate in our loyalty program (loyaltyScheme_loyCustomers).
 When choosing the first option, you'd likely get more results because customers only need to exist in one additional entity.